PantalaLabs/BionicGlove/README.md

 ![midiloop](/pictures/midiloop1.png)

-3. Now send the MAX4Live signal to M4L midiloop port
+3. Now send the MAX4Live signal to M4L midiloop port.
+After that, Ableton will be capable to listen any message sent by BionicGlove.

 ![midiloop](/pictures/midiloop2.png)